allejo/allejo.io/_posts/2020-09-13-forget-the-customers.md

 ## Describing a College Campus

 As much as I would love to air all of the dirty laundry I'm privy to about the college campus I work on, that's considered taboo.
 I'm sorry, let's call it "whistleblowing" instead.
 Sounds worse, am I right?
 Everyone has different opinions about what's ethical and what's not.
-Is tell something that whistleblowing is the same as "career suicide" ethical?
+Is telling someone that whistleblowing is the same as "career suicide" ethical?
 Depends on who you ask.
 But I digress.

 The college campus I work at is huge; it's got enough employees to populate a small town.
 I'm a developer, so of course, I work for the IT department.
 But wait.
 Which one?
 Practically every department on campus has its own IT team and then, of course, we have the central IT department in charge of maintaining the core infrastructure for the campus (that's where I work).
 Our separate IT teams on campus work together as well as the "checks and balances" system of the US government: it's nice in theory but terrible in practice.
 Sorry, third graders, that was a spoiler.